 - The path has no shade anywhere so it can get difficult when hiking during summers.
 Ensure to start the hike really early.

 - Do not throw litter anywhere.
-Please respect nature and dispose your garbage only in proper garbage bins.
+Please respect nature and dispose your garbage only in proper garbage bins or carry them back with you if you do not find any garbage bins.

 - Company: Bangalore Mountaineering Club (BMC)